levisawatz/Cube_sims/README.md

 "3" : 216 cubes

 #### more:
-"g" : toggle gravity on/off
+"g" : toggle GRAVITY on/off
-[right shift] : shoot bullets to destroy cubes. if gravity is on, cubes explode
+[right shift] : SHOOT bullets to destroy cubes. if gravity is on, cubes explode
-[cursor on circle] : rotate all cubes
+[cursor on circle] : ROTATE all cubes
 [space ] : toggles look around with cursor

 ## Rubix Twobe.py